kreier/ml/README.md

 ## 2024 - start with LLMs

-Andrej Karpathy offers a step-py-step guide to build your own Generative Pre-trained Transformer (GPT) starting with 1,000,000 characters from Shakespeare that you can train on your own GPU.
+Andrej Karpathy offers a step-by-step guide to build your own Generative Pre-trained Transformer (GPT) starting with 1,000,000 characters from Shakespeare that you can train on your own GPU.
 Well, at least if it supports CUDA >7.0, otherwise the [triton compiler](https://github.com/triton-lang/triton) throws an error (like on my slightly older GTX 960):

 ``` sh
 torch._dynamo.exc.BackendCompilerFailed: backend='inductor' raised: